 Energy Market Data & Forecasts

-Our pan-European short-term model for weather-driven fundamental data, power flows, and prices.
+Our pan-European short-term model for weather-driven fundamental data, power flows, net positions, and prices.

 Energy Market Data & Forecasts